 Launch of free approved bus and coach driver training materials

-• The Confederation of Passenger Transport (CPT) has approved the materials for their members, who make up 95 per cent of local bus services and 60 per cent of coach operators across the UK.
+- The Confederation of Passenger Transport (CPT) has approved the materials for their members, who make up 95 per cent of local bus services.
+They also make up 60 per cent of coach operators across the UK.

-• The Driver Vehicle Standards Agency (DVSA) advises the content is suitable and has met its conditions for approval for Certificate of Professional Competence (CPC) training bus and coach drivers do every five years to carry out their job.
+- The Driver Vehicle Standards Agency (DVSA) has confirmed the content is suitable and has met its conditions for approval for Certificate of Professional Competence (CPC).
+This is the training bus and coach drivers do every five years to carry out their job.

 Why bus travel is so important

-In this short extract from the training materials, BPS Sight Loss Councils volunteers and TPT staff are sat on buses talking about the importance of bus travel.
-The end slide says you can learn more about www.sightlosscouncils.org.uk and includes the Sight Loss Councils, Brighton and Hove Buses, and Thomas Pocklington Trust logos.
+In the short extract from the training materials, blind and partially sighted Sight Loss Council volunteers and TPT staff are sat on a bus talking about the importance of bus travel.
+The end slide says you can learn more at www.sightlosscouncils.org.uk and includes the Sight Loss Councils, Brighton and Hove Buses, and Thomas Pocklington Trust logos.

 About the training

 BPS volunteers created the training using their lived experience of bus travel, working with Brighton and Hove Buses.
-The training is narrated by Paralympic Gold medallist, Lora Fachie OBE, a former Sight Loss Council member.
+Three of the training videos are narrated by Paralympic Gold medallist, Lora Fachie OBE, a former Sight Loss Council member.

-• A powerful training video for drivers called ‘Helping blind and partially sighted passengers’.
+- A powerful training video for drivers called ‘Helping blind and partially sighted passengers’.
 Co-created by Thomas Pocklington Trust (TPT), Sight Loss Councils (SLC) and Brighton and Hove Buses.
-The film is designed to encourage best practice in drivers, promote inclusion and ensure equality of passenger experience when using buses as a blind or partially sighted person.
+The film is designed to encourage best practice in drivers.
+Similarly, it promotes inclusion and ensures equality of passenger experience when using buses as a blind or partially sighted person.
 Narrated by Paralympic Gold medallist, Laura Fachie OBE, the video carries a strong strapline of ‘See and Stop, Speak and Support’ to help with independence and confidence of blind and partially sighted passengers.

-• A short film featuring a collage of clips from blind and partially sighted travellers who explain the importance of accessible buses and the independence they provide.
+- A short film called, ‘Why is bus travel important for blind and partially sighted passengers?’ featuring a collage of clips from blind and partially sighted travellers who explain the importance of accessible buses and the independence they provide.
 The film also touches on how impactful a bus driver can be to their journey.

 Bus operators and trainers can download and adopt the materials via the CPT compliance manual from September 2024 and the DVSA from November 2024.